sou7500/sou7500/README.md

 - 💬 Ask me about Data exploration using Pandas, SQL and Visualization in Tableau
 - 📫 How to reach me: kumarsourabh92@yahoo.in
 - ⚡ Fun fact: I love tab over space & I love Tea over Coffee!!
-- 💑 Relationship I'm interested in: # Within Variables.
+- 💑 Relationship I'm interested in: Joins

 -----